Car insurance is a necessary cost that nobody likes to pay. It sure would be nice if it were tax-deductible.

 “Auto insurance premiums related to personal use of an automobile — such as running errands or grocery shopping — are generally ineligible for a deduction on an individual tax return,” Shannonhouse says.

-Talk to your agent to make sure you understand your insurer’s rules around using your car for business purposes.
+Talk to your agent to ensure you understand your insurer’s rules around using your car for business purposes.

-There are two methods of deducting costs on your returns – using the standard mileage rate or actual expenses – choose which option is the most suitable for you.
+There are two methods of deducting costs on your returns – using the standard mileage rate or actual expenses – choosing the most suitable option is up to you or your tax expert.

-If you want to deduct auto insurance expenses, you should use the “actual car expenses” method, which allows you to deduct expenses such as auto insurance, car repairs, gas, vehicle depreciation and other costs.
+If you want to deduct auto insurance expenses, many experts recommend using the “actual car expenses” method, which allows you to deduct costs such as auto insurance, car repairs, gas, vehicle depreciation and other costs.

 “Taxpayers are charged with listing out the separate costs of operating an automobile,” Shannonhouse says.
 “Then, taxpayers are able to deduct a percentage of those costs that can be attributed to miles driven for business-related reasons.”